hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-exisitng-disk.md

 **Recommendation**:

 * Remove a drive gradually using a weighted approach to avoid degraded performance of Swift cluster.
 The weight will gradually decrease by 25% until it becomes 0%.
-Initial weight is 75.
+The initial weight is 75.

 6.Set weight of the disk.